f <- function() {

 18.4 Closures

-All R functions are technically closures (they all have an enclosing environment), but the term is most useful when a function captures variables from a parent that isn’t the global environment.
-The classic example is a counter:
+All R functions are technically closures (they all carry an enclosing environment), but the term earns its keep when a function captures variables from a parent that isn’t the global environment.
+Here is a counter that actually counts:

 make_counter <- function() {